Registered NDIS provider

 All of Fora’s operations and activities are built upon the Values of:

-Balance: The ability to be the best version of yourself in all aspects of life – at work, home and in the community.
-This includes having self-awareness of needs and perception of those around you, and being able to manage your time and energy accordingly.
+Balance: The ability to be the best version of yourself in all aspects of life – at work, home, and in the community.
+To achieve this, it includes having self-awareness of your needs and the perception of those around you.
+Moreover, it involves being able to manage your time and energy accordingly.

-Radical Transparency: Creating a culture that fosters meaningful relationships and work by openly sharing strategies, communicating candidly and incorporating everyone’s unique perspective.
-We believe that when the truth is uncovered, the highest quality ideas will rise and result in continuous evolution of our company.
+Radical Transparency: Creating a culture that fosters meaningful relationships and work by openly sharing strategies, communicating candidly, and incorporating everyone’s unique perspective.
+Consequently, we believe that when the truth is uncovered, the highest quality ideas will rise, resulting in the continuous evolution of our company.

 Interdependence: Acknowledging that we, as individuals and as a company, are just one part of a whole.
-Demonstrating cooperation with our colleagues and wider community partners ensures that we are working towards a collective purpose – to allow people with disability to achieve their best outcomes.
+Therefore, demonstrating cooperation with our colleagues and wider community partners ensures that we are working towards a collective purpose.
+Ultimately, this allows people with disabilities to achieve their best outcomes.

 Code of Conduct

-This code of conduct sets out your responsibilities as a Fora employee and will need to be upheld by you whenever you’re participating in the Fora community; whether you are conducting telehealth therapy session, scheduling a shift via a phone call or text message, working a shift in-person or interacting with the Fora admin team.
+This code of conduct sets out your responsibilities as a Fora employee and must be upheld by you whenever you’re participating in the Fora community.
+Whether you are conducting a telehealth therapy session, scheduling a shift via a phone call or text message, working a shift in-person, or interacting with the Fora admin team, these responsibilities apply.

-You must make sure you are aware of and understand how these regulations, standards and procedures apply to your work with.
+You must ensure that you are aware of and understand how these regulations, standards, and procedures apply to your work.

 In providing supports or services to people with disability, Fora and its staff must: